Hofstra University: Rankings and reputation

+The Stuart and Nancy Rabinowitz Honors College, whose admissions policy is more selective than that of the university as a whole, offers rigorous educational opportunities for high-achieving students.
+The School for University Studies provides a program for students whose abilities are not reflected in standardized test scores, while New Opportunities at Hofstra (NOAH) is designed for students whose educational progress to date has been restricted by limited educational opportunities or economic status.

 In the fall of 2011, the university welcomed the first class of students to its new Hofstra Northwell School of Medicine.
-In 2012, it established its school of engineering and applied science, featuring programs that partner with regional industry leaders, and its school of health sciences and human services, housing a new master of public health program.
+In 2012, it established its school of engineering and applied science, featuring programs that partner with regional industry leaders, and its school of health sciences and human services, housing a new masters of public health program.
 In August 2017, after a $61 million donation to the school, it was renamed the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.

-The Zucker School of Medicine was ranked No. 55 in primary care and No. 71 in research, according to U.S. News & World Report, despite it being only being two years since its first class graduated.
+The Zucker School of Medicine was ranked Tier 3 in primary care and Tier 2 in research, according to U.S. News & World Report, despite it being only being a decade since its first class graduated.

 In September 2009, Stuart Rabinowitz announced the appointment of two senior presidential fellows at the university's Peter S. Kalikow Center for the Study of the American Presidency: Republican strategist and former presidential advisor Edward J. Rollins and former Vermont governor, presidential candidate and Democratic National Committee Chairman Howard Dean.
 In October 2011, the Commission on Presidential Debates announced it had chosen Hofstra for its second 2012 presidential debate on October 16, 2012, the "town hall" debate (between Barack Obama and Mitt Romney).
 Hofstra University hosted the first 2016 presidential debate between Donald Trump and Hillary Clinton on September 26, 2016.

 Admissions

 Hofstra maintains a test-optional policy for admissions.
-For the cohort entering in 2023, 35% of enrollees submitted test scores and the average scores for the SAT were 1230–1410 and for the ACT were 27–33.
-Hofstra admitted 62% of applicants with enrolled students having an average 3.7 GPA.
+For the cohort entering in 2024, 29% of enrollees submitted test scores; the average scores for the SAT were 1310–1400 and for the ACT were 30–32.
+Hofstra admitted 68% of applicants with enrolled students having an average 3.7 GPA.